Contents

 This is the second characteristic of a good lens for star photography – a fast aperture indicated by a low f-number.

-The kit lens that comes packaged with most entry-level DSLRs is 18-55mm, which is plenty wide enough and can be used for night sky photography, but it will not usually have a fast enough aperture and might hold you back.
-But, again, it’s not impossible, just harder.
+The lens that comes packaged with most entry-level DSLRs is 18-55mm, which is plenty wide enough and can be used for night sky photography, but it will not usually have a fast enough aperture and might hold you back.
+Again though, it’s not impossible, just harder.

 You can see here the Best Tripods for Astrophotography but you don’t necessarily need the best of the best, just not the worst.